cally72jhb/vector-addon/README.md

 <h1>Modules:</h1>
 <pre>
-Action Renderer     || Renders certain block interactions Anti Lag Back       || Cancels huge rubberband
-Anti Piston Push    || Trys to prevent horizontal piston pushing Anti Prone          || Stops you from being forced in the swimming animation client-side Auto Cope           || Automatically replies on custom messages or after death Auto Ez             || Automatically sends custom messages after killing or popping a player Auto Interact       || Interacts with selected entities or blocks for you Bed Bomb            || Places and blows up near your targets to deal a lot of damage Bow Bomb            || Spoofs projectiles to make them travel further and do more damage Chorus Predict      || Predicts where your chorus fruit will teleport you Death Animations    || Summons custom particles when a player dies Entity Fly          || Fly with any living rideable entity Fast Tower          || A bypass for faster towering on most servers Insta Mine Plus     || Trys immediately mine blocks Inventory Scroll    || Allows you to scroll in your hotbar while having a screen opened Item Release        || Automatically releases loaded items after a set delay No Block Trace      || Allows you to interact through selected blocks when holding a pickaxe No Collision        || Removes selected block or world border collisions client-side No Fluid            || Removes water and lava collision for you Packet Consume      || Consume eatable or drinkable items with packets Packet Fly          || Fly with packets on most servers Packet Logger       || Prints out some packet debug in chat Packet Place        || Place blocks with packets to bypass desyncing with the server
+Action Renderer     || Renders your own block interactions Anti Lag Back       || Cancels huge rubberband from anticheats Anti Piston Push    || Trys to prevent horizontal piston pushing Anti Prone          || Stops you from being forced in the swimming animation client-side Auto Cope           || Replies to user defined messages or copes after death Auto Ez             || Automatically sends custom messages after killing or popping a player Auto Interact       || Interacts with selected entities or blocks for you Bed Bomb            || Places and blows up beds near your targets to deal a lot of damage Bow Bomb            || Spoofs projectiles to make them travel further and do more damage Chorus Predict      || Predicts where your chorus fruit will teleport you Death Animations    || Summons custom particles when a player dies Entity Fly          || Allowes to fly with any living rideable entity Fast Tower          || A bypass for faster towering on most servers Insta Mine Plus     || Trys to immediately mine blocks Inventory Scroll    || Allows you to scroll in your hotbar while having screens opened Item Release        || Automatically releases loaded items after a set delay No Block Trace      || Allows you to interact through selected blocks when holding a pickaxe No Collision        || Removes selected block or world border collisions client-side No Fluid            || Removes water and lava collision client-side Packet Consume      || Consumes eatable or drinkable items with packets Packet Fly          || Fly with packets on most servers Packet Logger       || Prints out some packet debug in chat Packet Place        || Place blocks with packets to bypass desyncing with the server